tiennx001/giatot/public_html/wp-content/plugins/ap-mega-menu/readme.txt

 = What does this plugin do? =
 This plugin allows you to easily add widgets column wise on horizontal as well as vertical mega menu and flyout menu.

+= Is this plugin compatible with any WordPress Themes? = This plugin is compatible with any WordPress Theme which is coded with WordPress Coding Standard.
+But in some case in theme, since our plugin overrides default menu of theme, which might create conflict with theme CSS but it can be resolved with the help of Custom CSS.

 = Will it effect my site's speed? =
 No, It will not affect the loading of the site in anyways.